-Checkpoint Exercises Nar end hree benefits you might gain from talking with an instructor weeks or months after the cours 2.
-Wh at s hould you do before going to see your instructor during office hours?
-3. For each of the following statements, circle T for true or F for false: Т F The instructor of a large lecture course will recognize you even if you sit in the back and try not to be notic Т F Instructors appreciate it when you talk to them in the kind of language you use with your best friends.
-T T F F Whining and complaining is the best way to convince an instructor to change your grade.
-It is acceptable to ask an instructor if you can rewrite a paper or do extra-credit work to help make up for a poor grade.
-4. Wri te a n appropriate opening for an e-mail to an instructor. or a few minutes about all the past instructors you have had.
-Would you like to get to know any o
+Wha at sh nould you do before going to see your instructor during office hours?
+For each n of the following statements, circle T for true or F for false: Т F The instructor of a large lecture course will recognize you even if you sit in the back and tr not to be noticed. Т F Instructors appreciate it when you talk to them in the kind of language you use with your best friends. Т F Whining and complaining is the best way to convince an instructor to change your grade. Т F It is acceptable to ask an instructor if you can rewrite a paper or do extra-credit work to he make up for a poor grade.
+Wri te ar n appropriate opening for an e-mail to an instructor. one mal of t ke h or a few minutes about all the past instructors you have had.
+Would you like to get to know them better, perhaps as a mentor?
+What personality traits does this person have that wo im or her your ideal mentor?
+(If no instructor you have met so far is your idea of a perwrite down the traits you hope to find in an instructor in the future.)